duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 * To any tables
 * On any columns
 * Using any functions

-The new ability to work on any tables is thanks to the `query` and `query_table` functions!
+The new ability to work on any tables is thanks to the [`query` and `query_table` functions]({% post_url 2024-09-09-announcing-duckdb-110 %}#query-and-query_table-functions)!
+The `query` function is a safe way to execute `SELECT` statements defined by SQL strings, while `query_table` is a way to make a `FROM` clause pull from multiple tables at once.
+They are very powerful when used in combination with other friendly SQL features like the `COLUMNS` expression and  `LIST` lambda functions.

 ### Community Extensions as a Central Repository